 (6) Dukham Dukham Kal (unhappiness all the time).

 We are currently in the fifth Ara of the Avasarpini phase (Dukham Kal).
+Tirthankars (omniscient leaders of the Jain congregation) are present during Sukham Dukham Kal and Dukham Sukham Kal.
+We are currently in the fifth Ara of the Avsarpini phase (Dukham Kal).
 When this half-cycle ends, Utsarpini will begin.
-This Kälchakra repeats infinitely.
+The Kälchakra repeats infinitely.

 Jains believe that the universe has no beginning or end.
 It has an infinite timeline.
 One can reconcile this with the Big Bang Theory as matter and time had to exist before the “Big Bang” as well.
 While time is infinite, the Jain point of view doesn’t dictate that the current state of the universe also has infinite existence.